-- After new highs in January, cases in Henrico have trended steadily downward. - Case totals by Event Date are subject to lag.
+- After new highs in January, cases in Henrico have trended steadily downward to new lows. - Case totals by Event Date are subject to lag.
 Counts in the gray shaded area of the graph are expected to change in the coming weeks.

-2.3 Cases by Age Group by County
+2.3 Case Rates by Age Group by County